bitsdesarrollo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-architecture-introduction.md

 ## Database

-The database is a core component for your Nuxeo infrastructure, since it will hold for instance all document properties.
-Nuxeo supports many databases ;  among them, MongoDB and PostgreSQL are the ones that are known to provide the best overall performances currently.
+The database is a core component for your Nuxeo infrastructure, since it will store all document properties, and will be used as well for various queries.
+Nuxeo supports many databases ;  among them, MongoDB and PostgreSQL are the ones that are considered to provide the best overall performances currently for Nuxeo usage.
 Please refer to our [database configuration]({{page page='database-configuration'}}) documentation for further details.

 {{#> callout type='info'}}
 When choosing MongoDB, a relational database (e.g. PostgreSQL, Oracle...) is still needed for now.
 Using MongoDB as the only database in your infrastructure is a work in progress that will be supported in Nuxeo LTS 2016 and above through optional addons.